decred/dcrdata/README.md

 The inclusion of a dockerfile in this repo means you can use docker for either development or production usage.
 Although at this time we are not publishing images to docker hub.

-When developing you can utilize containers for easily swapping out golang runtimes and overall complete project setup.
+When developing you can utilize containers for easily swapping out go runtimes and overall complete project setup.
-You don't even need Golang installed on your system if using containers during development.
+You don't even need go installed on your system if using containers during development.

 The first thing you need is [docker](https://docs.docker.com/install/).
 So once installed you can then download this repo and get started.